Ken Masters: Creation

-The character's inclusion in the SNK fighting game Fatal Fury: City of the Wolves over Ryu was done because producer Yasuyuki Oda said in the Capcom vs. SNK crossover games, Ken's character was often promoted alongside Terry Bogard, who originated in Fatal Fury in contrast to Ryu who instead is marketed alongside Kyo Kusanagi who originated in The King of Fighters '94.
+The character's inclusion in the SNK fighting game Fatal Fury: City of the Wolves over Ryu was done because producer Yasuyuki Oda said in the Capcom vs. SNK crossover games, Ken's character was often promoted alongside Terry Bogard, who originated in Fatal Fury.
+This was in contrast to Ryu, who was marketed alongside Kyo Kusanagi, who originated in The King of Fighters '94.
 This reasoning was also done with fellow character Chun-li who tends to be promoted alongside Mai Shiranui.